-Dr Alexander Hudson is a Democracy Assessment Specialist in the Democracy Assessment Unit of International IDEA’s Global Programmes in Stockholm.
+Dr Alexander Hudson is a Senior Adviser in the Democracy Assessment Unit of International IDEA’s Global Programmes in Stockholm.
 As part of the team that produces the Global State of Democracy Indices and Global State of Democracy Report, Hudson contributes to our data collection, analysis and visualization work.

 Prior to joining International IDEA on 1 March 2021, Hudson was a researcher at the Max Planck Institute for the Study of Religious and Ethnic Diversity in Göttingen, Germany.
 He also brings skills gained through work at the University of Texas at Austin, the Comparative Constitutions Project, and the Centre for International Governance Innovation.

 Hudson’s recent blog posts include:

 - Pandemic states of emergency: Changing approaches over the course of the pandemic, Democracy Notes, International IDEA, March 2022.

 - Protests, Emergency Powers, and Democracy: Hard Choices in Canada, Democracy Notes, International IDEA, February 2022.